ietf-wg-ccwg/draft-ietf-ccwg-ratelimited-increase/draft-ietf-ccwg-ratelimited-increase.md

 ~~~
 where cwnd and SMSS follow their definitions in {{!RFC5681}}.

 NOTE: This specification defines the current method used to increase the cwnd for a rate-limited sender.
-Without a way to reduce cwnd when the transport sender becomes rate-limited, rule #1 allows maxFS to stay valid for a long time, possibly not reflecting the reality of the end-to-end Internet path in use.
+Without a way to reduce cwnd when the transport sender becomes rate-limited, maxFS can stay valid for a long time, possibly not reflecting the reality of the end-to-end Internet path in use.
 This is remedied by "Congestion Window Validation" in {{!RFC7661}}, which also defines a "pipeACK" variable that measures the recently acknowledged size of the network pipe when the sender was rate-limited.

 ## Example
-We illustrate the working of rule #1 by showing the increase of cwnd in two scenarios: when the growth of cwnd is unconstrained, and when the rate-limited sender is constrained by the increase rule.
+We illustrate the working of Rate-Limited Increase by showing the increase of cwnd in two scenarios: when the growth of cwnd is unconstrained, and when the rate-limited sender is constrained by Rate-Limited Increase.
+For simplicity, this example accounts for the cwnd in segments, rather than bytes.
 In both cases, we assume the initial cwnd (initcwnd) = 10 segments, as defined for TCP in {{?RFC6928}} and QUIC in {{?RFC9002}}, a single connection begins with Slow Start, the sender transmits a total of 14 segments but pauses after transmitting 10 segments and resumes the transmission for the remaining 4 segments afterwards, no packets are lost, and an ACK is sent for every packet.

 ### Unconstrained sender
 Initially, cwnd = initcwnd.
 Therefore, using initcwnd = 10 segments, the sender transmits 10 segments and pauses.
 Since the sender is in the Slow Start phase, the arrival of an each ACK for the 10 sent segments increases the cwnd by 1 segment, resulting in the cwnd increasing to 20 segments.
 Subsequently, after the pause, the sender transmits 4 segments and pauses again.
-As a consequence, the arrival of 4 ACKs results in cwnd further increasing to 24 segments, even though the sender is rate-limited (i.e., has never sent more than 10 segments/RTT).
+As a consequence, the arrival of 4 ACKs results in cwnd further increasing to 24 segments, even though the sender is rate-limited (i.e., has never sent more than 10 segments per round-trip time (RTT)).

-### Sender constrained by the increase rules
+### Sender constrained by Rate-Limited Increase
-For simplicity, this example accounts for the cwnd in segments, rather than bytes.
 Initially, cwnd = initcwnd.
 Therefore, using initcwnd = 10 segments, the sender transmits 10 segments and pauses; note that FlightSize and maxFS are both 10 segments at this point.
 Since the sender is in the Slow Start phase, the arrival of each ACK for the 10 sent segments increases the cwnd by 1 segment, resulting in the cwnd increasing to 20 segments.
-Subsequently, when the sender resumes and transmits 4 new segments, rule #1 constrains the growth of the cwnd because FlightSize < cwnd and therefore this caps the cwnd to be no larger than limit(maxFS) = 2 X maxFS = 2 X 10 segments = 20 segments.
+Subsequently, when the sender resumes and transmits 4 new segments, Rate-Limited Increase constrains the growth of the cwnd because FlightSize < cwnd and therefore this caps the cwnd to be no larger than limit(maxFS) = 2 X maxFS = 2 X 10 segments = 20 segments.

 ## Discussion

 If the sending rate is less than the rate permitted by the cwnd for multiple RTTs, limited either by the sending application or by the receiver-advertised window, a continuous increase in the cwnd would cause a mismatch between the cwnd and the capacity that the path supports (i.e., over-estimating the capacity).
 Such unlimited growth in the cwnd is therefore disallowed.

 However, in most common congestion control algorithms, in the absence of an indication of congestion, a cwnd that has been fully utilized during an RTT (where a sender was cwnd-limited) permits the cwnd to be increased during the immediately following RTT.
-This increase is allowed by rule #1.
+This increase is allowed by Rate-Limited Increase.

 ### Rate-based congestion control

 The present document updates congestion control specifications that use a cwnd to limit the number of unacknowledged bytes (or packets) that a sender is allowed to emit.
 Use of a cwnd variable to control sending rate is not the only mechanism available and not the only mechanism that is used in practice.

 Congestion control algorithms can also constrain data transmission by explicitly calculating the sending rate over some time interval, by "pacing" packets (injecting pauses in between their transmission) or via combinations of the above (e.g., BBR combines these three methods {{?I-D.ietf-ccwg-bbr}}).
-The guiding principle behind rule #1 applies to all congestion control algorithms: in the absence of a congestion indication, a sender is allowed to increase its rate from the amount of data that it has transmitted during the previous RTT.
-This holds irrespective of whether the sender is rate-limited or not.
+The guiding principle behind Rate-Limited Increase applies to all congestion control algorithms: in the absence of a congestion indication, a sender is allowed to increase its rate from the amount of data that it has transmitted during the previous RTT (this holds irrespective of whether the sender is rate-limited or not).
+Therefore, congestion control algorithms SHOULD implement a behavior that is equivalent to Rate-Limited Increase, irrespective of whether they use a cwnd variable or not.

 ### Pacing

 Pacing mechanisms seek to avoid the negative impacts associated with "bursts" (flights of packets transmitted back-to-back).
-The present specification introduces a limit using "maxFS"; thus, as long as the number of packets per RTT is unaffected by pacing, rule #1 also does not constrain the use of pacing mechanisms.
+Rate-Limited Increase introduces a limit using "maxFS", which is based on the number of bytes in flight during a previous RTT; thus, as long as the number of bytes in flight per RTT is unaffected by pacing, Rate-Limited Increase does not constrain the use of pacing mechanisms.

 # Security Considerations